yellowdog/python-examples-templates/agent-installer/README.md

 # YellowDog Agent Installer Script

-The Bash script [yd-agent-installer.sh](yd-agent-installer.sh) can be used to install and configure the YellowDog Agent and its dependencies on Linux instances.
+The Bash script [yd-agent-installer.sh](yd-agent-installer.sh) can be used to install and configure the YellowDog Agent and its dependencies on Linux instances using a number of different Linux distros.

 Before use, the variables below must be populated in the script, to allow download of the YellowDog Agent.
 Please contact YellowDog for the required credentials.